 Fox News Channel media analyst Eric Burns, who has viewed the film, said that though the film's cost in tax dollars comes to "less than a penny a person," the danger comes in the precedent the documentary sets.
 Despite Mertes' claim to present all views, Scout's Honor doesn't give equal air time to people who support the Boy Scout ban, he said.

-"What this documentary did was make all opponents of gays in scouting look virulently anti-scouting," he said.
+"What this documentary did was make all opponents of gays in scouting look virulently anti-gay," he said.

 But regardless of Burns' criticisms, LaBarbera's indignation and the Boy Scouts' silence, Shepard said television audiences across the country ought to be prepared.